Brandon Lowe Preview, Player Props: Rays vs. Yankees

-Brandon Lowe -- .162 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Gerrit Cole on the mound, on August 25 at 6:40 PM ET.
+Brandon Lowe, with a slugging percentage of .270 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Clarke Schmidt on the hill, August 26 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Rockies.
+In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Yankees.

 Brandon Lowe Game Info & Props vs. the Yankees